JoergFiedler/freebsd-build-server/README.md

 The path where the package signing key should be saved.
 Default: `'/usr/local/etc/ssl'`.

 ##### poudriere_key_file
 The private key used to sign the packages.
 Please change this to use your own key.
-Default: `'poudriere.keyi.default'`.
+Default: `'poudriere.key.default'`.

 ##### poudriere_port_list_file
 The list of ports to build.
 Default: `'port-list.default'`.